Chapter 1: Get Well Gifts

 Although it was midday on a sunny Saturday, the Detective Boys were being led by Professor Agasa down the third floor hall of Beika General Hospital to visit the recently returned, yet injured teenaged detective, Kudou Shinichi.
 Genta, Ayumi, and Mitsuhiko had been planning to spend the day at Beika Park and decided to stop by the professor's house to invite Haibara along but were instead dragged along by Haibara and the professor to the hospital.
 Even though the children were not that familiar with Shinichi, they knew he was a friend and neighbor of Professor Agasa and assumed Haibara was just going along with him instead of staying home alone.

 "Genta-kun!
 Shinichi-oniisan is Ran-oneesan's boyfriend and Conan-kun's relative.
 We should be nice and visit him.
-And, we have all day to go play," Ayumi berated the stubborn boy next to her, swiping the small bouquet of flowers, which she picked up from a floral shop on the way there, in his direction.
+And, we have all day to go play."
+Ayumi swiped the small bouquet of flowers, which she picked up from a floral shop on the way there, in his direction.
 "You'll probably make all the goals yourself and get bored quickly anyway."
-She paused for a moment, her expression saddening, and spoke again, this time mumbling wistfully, "Plus, without Conan-kun it's not like it's gonna be the same anyway."
+She paused for a moment, her expression saddening, and spoke again, this time mumbling wistfully.
+"Plus, without Conan-kun it's not like it's gonna be the same anyway."

 "Now, now Ayumi-kun, Conan-kun wouldn't want you to feel sad while playing soccer, would he?
 You'll ruin the mood of his favorite sport if you don't have fun and play to the best of your ability," Agasa tried consoling the pouting little girl.
 He'd noticed Ayumi hadn't been as lively in the past few weeks since Conan-kun had "left to go to America with his parents."